-BVMN is composed of 13 partners (2 of which are anonymous), as listed below, each of which participates in our Open Assembly to decide upon key strategic actions affecting our work.
+BVMN is composed of 12 members (2 of which are anonymous), as listed below, each of which participates in our Open Assembly to decide upon key strategic actions affecting our work.
 These decisions are carried out by a team of coordinators that manage the Network’s daily operations.
-Each partner organisation provides its own specific types of aid in addition to its involvement in BVMN
+Each member organisation provides its own specific types of aid in addition to its involvement in BVMN

 Our work is coordinated by 5 main working groups, in which all partners and BVMN staff and volunteers participate.
 These include: